DJ1TJOO/create-shapez.io-mod/README.md

 ```

 Serving the mod on http://localhost:3010/mod.js
+To test on shapez.io set local config `externalModUrl` to `http://localhost:3010/mod.js`

 ```sh
 yarn devMod
 ```

-Serving the mod on http://localhost:3010/mod.js with shapez
+Serving the mod on http://localhost:3005 with shapez.io

 ```sh
 yarn dev